-Great characters can be shy, laconic, introspective, depressive, serious - you name it.
-So long as they are charismatic with it, you have the makings of a perfect central character - just not necessarily one the readers will want to spend every moment with.
+Great characters can be shy, laconic, introspective, depressive, serious – you name it.
+So long as they are charismatic with it, you have the makings of a perfect central character.
+Just not necessarily a character who the readers will want to spend every moment with.

 Now, in most third person novels, claustrophobia isn’t an issue…

-The only circumstance under which a third person narrative can be as claustrophobic is when you keep the "camera" behind the viewpoint character's eyes throughout.
-(This is known as 3rd Person "Character" Point of View.)
+The only time a third person narrative can be as claustrophobic is when you keep the “camera” behind the viewpoint character’s eyes throughout.
+(This is known as 3rd Person “Character” Point of View.)

-If you do keep the camera behind the central character's eyes throughout, and if your central character isn't as obviously engaging as a Holden Caulfield or a Huckleberry Finn, you can consider "toning down" the character, maybe giving them a lighter side - a self-deprecating sense of humor, perhaps - thereby making them better company for the long journey ahead.
+If you do keep the camera behind the central character’s eyes throughout, and if your central character isn’t as obviously engaging as a Holden Caulfield or a Huckleberry Finn, you can consider “toning down” the character.
+You could give them a lighter side – a self-deprecating sense of humor, perhaps – thereby making them better company for the long journey ahead.

 This next advantage is one of the biggies, so listen up good here.
-It is important that you understand this stuff if you want to handle viewpoint like a pro.
+It’s important that you understand this stuff if you want to handle viewpoint like a pro.